semanticlink/howtohypermedia/content/hypermedia/advanced/0-multiple-clients.md

 ---
 title: Multiple clients
 pageTitle: "Writing Clients Overview Tutorial"
-description: "Learn that most APIs ahould have multiple types of clients."
+description: "Learn that most APIs should have multiple types of clients."
 question: What types of clients are likely to be already running against any API?
 answers: ["Mobile vs browser", "Machine-to-machine and GUI-to-machine", "People-to-data and application-to-api", "All of the above"]
 correctAnswer: 3